Avdikas/open-arcgis-pro-offline-locators/README.md

 Open offline geocoding locators for ArcGIS Pro, created from OpenStreetMap (OSM).
 Datasets are published via Zenodo DOI and support full address matching for offline GIS workflows.
+Locator addresses are stored in the local language of each country.

 These locators support address matching including: